egremyb/STIProject/README.md

 ### Login Page

-This is the first that you will be able to see after the installation.
+This is the first page that you will be able to see after the installation.

 Here is the result of the page :